ialbert/biostar-central/docs/recipes/faq.md

 # FAQ - Frequently Asked Questions

-This page was initially created to answer questions reviewers posed while reviewing our scientific publication.

 ## Answers to reviewers

+This section was created specifically to answer questions reviewers posed while reviewing our scientific publication.

 ### Who can run a recipe?